FlorianYan/Bachelor-Thesis/README.md

 - `data/`: Contains the generated datasets in CSV format (e.g., `dataset1.csv`, `dataset2.csv`, etc.).
 - `src/`: Contains the Python scripts.
-  - `data_generator.py`: Script for generating synthetic datasets with 1D points sampled from the standard normal distribution and labeled based on their sign.
+  - `data_generator.py`: Script for generating synthetic datasets with 1D points sampled from the standard normal distribution and then labeled.
   - `solver.py`: Script implementing both the $L_1$ and $L_2$ algorithms for learning the halfspaces.
-  - `utils.py`: (optional) Any helper functions used in the scripts.
-- `results/`: Directory where output files (e.g., algorithm results) are saved, like `L1_results.csv` and `L2_results.csv`.
+- `results/`: Directory where algorithm results are saved for each dataset.
-- `requirements.txt`: List of required Python packages for running the code (e.g., `numpy`, `pandas`, `matplotlib`).
+- `requirements.txt`: List of required Python packages for running the code.

 ## Getting Started